 My daughter graduated college and moved to Nevada as I mentioned above.
 She’s fulfilling her goal of working for the National Park Service as a park ranger.
 I couldn’t be more proud.
 She graduated on a Saturday and started her job on Monday.
 Thus my quick drive across the country while she flew so she wouldn’t miss any training.

 Together, we were able to get her settled and managed some time to explore Southern Nevada and the Lake Mead area.
 Even though I’ve been to Vegas a lot and had visited some of the surrounding state parks before, I had never explored Lake Mead much.
-It’s so diverse and beautiful.
-Her park house had a great view of the lake and made you happy just to see it.
+It’s such a great park unit.
+Diverse and wildly beautiful.
+Her park house had a great view of the lake and makes you happy just to see it every day.
 I left a little piece of my heart when I had to come home.

 On that same road trip, I had the chance to stop again in one of my favorite places, Little Rock, Arkansas.
-For someone who had never been to Little Rock before last year, I sure have fallen in love with it and its people.
+For someone who had never been to Little Rock before last year, I sure have loved getting to know it and its people.
 I’ve made some good friends there and I’m always scheming how to sneak in a visit.

-In 2019 my travels took me back to a lot of old favorites and discovered some new cities and places in some states I had already been before.
+In 2019 my travels took me back to a lot of old favorites and I also discovered some new cities and places in some states I had already been before.

-My favorite destination of 2019 was Lisbon.
+Yes, my favorite destination of 2019 was Lisbon.
 The food, the wine, the history.
-Lisbon is perfect.
+Lisbon is pretty perfect.
 In addition to the obvious things I loved, I was amazed how easy it was to get around and how affordable it is.

 Lisbon is one of the oldest cities in Europe.
 The buildings are spectacular.
 Many of them are covered in murals or have graffiti which adds a bit of grittiness that only makes it that much more lovable.
 I joked that Lisbon made me want to start smoking, get a tattoo and have a tantric massage.
 None of which I’ll be admitting to.